 The translation must be submitted under the supervision of an Industrial Patent Agent acknowledged by the IP Office.

 Note: Portugal is not a signatory of the London Agreement for reduced translation requirements.
-However Portugal is a participant in the enhanced cooperation on unitary patent protection and has signed the Agreement on a Unified Patent Court.
+Portugal is a participant in the enhanced cooperation on unitary patent protection and has signed the Agreement on a Unified Patent Court (not in force yet).

 Effect of translation